basilesportif/gall-guide/guide-docs/ford.md

 ```
 /*  html-as-name  %fordexample-name  /app/fordexample/example/html
 ```
+There is no `grow` arm from `html` to our custom mark, since `/mar/html.hoon` had no way to know that we'd make this new mark.
+So we need to see whether our new mark supplies a `grab` arm.

 The `-` in the mark means "directory", i.e. `/mar/fordexample/name.hoon`.
 If we look at that file, we see it has a `grab` from `noun`, and one from `html`.
 We use the `%html` mark.

 To test this, run `:fordexample %custom-mark-example` in the Dojo, and you'll see: